DevelappersGmbH/android-versioning/README.md

 ## Development

+### Build plugin

+To build the plugin you can perform the gradle task `assaemble`.

+### Publish plugin

+To publish the plugin you can perform the gradle task `publishPlugins`.

 ### Include local plugin

 For development it is useful to test the plugin without uploading it.
-To do this you can use a local package dependency like here:
+To do this you can use a local package dependency.

+Just point in your project gradle, where you want to test the plugin, to your local repository:

 ```groovy
 buildscript{